 The Nature of Anger

 Anger is a normal emotion we all experience.
-Angry feelings alert us that something is wrong, energize our behavior, motivate us to address injustices, and help us get our needs met in many situations.
+Angry feelings alert us that something is wrong, energize us to take action, motivate us to address injustices, and help us meet our needs in many situations.
 In these ways, mild to moderate episodes of anger can be healthy.

 Some people experience anger more often, more intensely, and for longer periods of time than others.
 This sort of anger proneness is associated with a number of health-related problems and may have an adverse impact on one's relationships, employment, and overall quality of life.

-The manner in which anger is expressed can also lead to problems.
-Some people express their anger explosively without much restraint, insulting others, yelling, or throwing things.
-Others suppress their anger in unhealthy ways (e.g., pouting, withdrawing in silence) until it feels like they are boiling inside.
-These forms of anger expression tend to drive others away and may result in legal difficulties, failed relationships, poor evaluations at work, and the like.
+The manner in which we express anger can also lead to problems.
+Some people express anger explosively, insulting others, yelling, or throwing things.
+Others suppress their anger in unhealthy ways such as pouting or withdrawing in silence until it feels like they are boiling inside.
+These forms of anger expression tend to drive others away and may result in legal difficulties, failed relationships, poor evaluations and work, and the like.

 Fortunately, help is available.